moliver28/research-handbook/content/handbook/company/mission.md

 This policy is in alignment with our mission, contributor and employee code-of-conduct and company values.
 Here are some links that may give you some background at how we arrived at this customer acceptance policy:

-- Our mission is to “enable everyone to contribute and co-create the software that powers our world.”
+- Our mission is to “enable everyone to contribute to and co-create the software that powers our world.”
 This mission is in alignment with our open source roots and the [MIT license](https://en.wikipedia.org/wiki/MIT_License) our open source software is subject to.
 The MIT License is a free software license that allows users the freedom to run the program as they wish, for any purpose.
 - GitLab has a [contributor code of conduct](https://about.gitlab.com/community/contribute/code-of-conduct/) for *how* to contribute to GitLab, but there are no restrictions on *who* can contribute to GitLab.
 We desire that everyone can contribute, as long as they abide by the code of conduct.
 - GitLab has a set of values for how GitLab team members strive to conduct themselves.
 We don’t expect all companies to value collaboration, results, efficiency, diversity, inclusion and transparency in the same way we do.
 As an open company, “everyone can contribute” is our default and [transparency](/handbook/values/#transparency) is our check and balance.
 Transparency means our handbook, issues, merge requests and product roadmap are online for everyone to see and contribute to.
 - Related topic: At GitLab, we want to avoid an environment where people feel alienated for their religious or political opinions.
 Therefore, we encourage GitLab team members to refrain from taking positions on specific [religious or political issues](/handbook/values/#religion-and-politics-at-work) in public company forums (such as on the GitLab Contribute stage or Slack channels) because it is easy to alienate people that may have a minority opinion.
 It is acceptable to bring up these topics in social contexts such as coffee chats and real-life meetups with other coworkers, but always be aware of cultural sensitivities, exercise your best judgment, and make sure you stay within the boundaries of our [Code of Business Conduct & Ethics](https://ir.gitlab.com/static-files/7d8c7eb3-cb17-4d68-a607-1b7a1fa1c95d).
 We always encourage [discussion and iteration](/handbook/values/#anyone-and-anything-can-be-questioned) on any company policy, including this one.